Analog Devices (NASDAQ:ADI) Releases Q1 2022 Earnings Guidance

 Analog Devices (NASDAQ:ADI) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $1.680-$1.880 for the period, compared to the Thomson Reuters consensus estimate of $1.700.
 The company issued revenue guidance of $2.50 billion-$2.70 billion, compared to the consensus revenue estimate of $2.49 billion.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
-Stockholders of record on Friday, December 3rd will be paid a $0.69 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 14th.
+Shareholders of record on Friday, December 3rd will be given a $0.69 dividend.
 The ex-dividend date of this dividend is Thursday, December 2nd.
-This represents a $2.76 dividend on an annualized basis and a dividend yield of 1.47%.
-Analog Devices’s dividend payout ratio (DPR) is presently 74.80%.
+This represents a $2.76 dividend on an annualized basis and a yield of 1.52%.
+Analog Devices’s payout ratio is currently 74.80%.

-Analog Devices announced that its Board of Directors has initiated a share buyback program on Wednesday, August 25th that permits the company to repurchase $8.50 billion in shares.
-This repurchase authorization permits the semiconductor company to repurchase up to 13.8% of its shares through open market purchases.
-Shares repurchase programs are typically an indication that the company’s board of directors believes its stock is undervalued.
+Analog Devices declared that its Board of Directors has approved a stock buyback plan on Wednesday, August 25th that authorizes the company to repurchase $8.50 billion in outstanding shares.
+This repurchase authorization authorizes the semiconductor company to repurchase up to 13.8% of its stock through open market purchases.
+Stock repurchase plans are usually a sign that the company’s leadership believes its stock is undervalued.

-In related news, CEO Vincent Roche sold 10,000 shares of the firm’s stock in a transaction dated Friday, October 1st.
-The shares were sold at an average price of $168.09, for a total value of $1,680,900.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Tunc Doluca sold 1,000 shares of the firm’s stock in a transaction dated Friday, November 19th.
-The shares were sold at an average price of $190.00, for a total transaction of $190,000.00.
+In other news, Director Bruce R. Evans purchased 8,001 shares of the business’s stock in a transaction dated Wednesday, October 6th.
+The stock was acquired at an average price of $164.98 per share, with a total value of $1,320,004.98.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Vincent Roche sold 10,000 shares of Analog Devices stock in a transaction on Friday, October 1st.
+The stock was sold at an average price of $168.09, for a total value of $1,680,900.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 31,100 shares of company stock valued at $5,382,960.
-Corporate insiders own 0.91% of the company’s stock.
+Insiders sold 39,636 shares of company stock worth $6,940,012 over the last quarter.
+0.91% of the stock is currently owned by insiders.

 A hedge fund recently bought a new stake in Analog Devices stock.
-Camden National Bank purchased a new stake in Analog Devices, Inc. (NASDAQ:ADI) during the fourth quarter, according to its most recent 13F filing with the SEC.
-The firm purchased 1,670 shares of the semiconductor company’s stock, valued at approximately $247,000.
-99.41% of the stock is owned by institutional investors.
+Camden National Bank purchased a new stake in Analog Devices, Inc. (NASDAQ:ADI) in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The fund purchased 1,670 shares of the semiconductor company’s stock, valued at approximately $247,000.
+99.41% of the stock is owned by institutional investors and hedge funds.

 About Analog Devices